Many Hyundai and Kia cars equipped with Theta II (2.0 L turbo and 2.4L) engines may notice metal shavings in their engine oil.

 If you have found metal shavings in your oil and your Kia or Hyundai is still under warranty you may be able to get your dealer to fix your car free of charge.
 Kia and Hyundai have issued a recall of over 1 million vehicles.
 Keep in mind that you will need to prove that you have performed regular oil changes and that the oil level was not low at the time of failure.

-Kia/Hyundai with either 2-liter or 2.4-liter gasoline engines has been identified with this problem.
+Kia/Hyundai vehicles with either 2-liter or 2.4-liter gasoline engines have been identified with this problem.
 The U.S. engines were made at the Hyundai's engine plant in Alabama.
 The list of vehicles to be recalled in the U.S. includes:

 - Hyundai Santa Fe Sport SUVs, 2013 - 2014